PHACDataHub/sci-portal/docs/extensibility.md

 ### Improving GitHub Discovery

 Backstage has been configured to discover new Catalog entities in our repositories using polling.
 The pull-based model is inefficient and does not scale well as the number of size of the repositories grows.
 [Following the documentation](https://backstage.io/docs/integrations/github/discovery/#events-supportEvents) to configure Backstage to listen for events from a GitHub Webhook to improve the performance.

+### Populate Templates Using An Entity Provider

+As the number of templates grows it may be desirable to populate templates using an [custom entity provider](https://backstage.io/docs/features/software-catalog/external-integrations) that reads the Crossplane `CompositeResourceDefinitions` defined in the cluster and transforms them into a `Template` entity.
+This should be possible since the `CompositeResourceDefinitions` declare the inputs using an OpenAPI schema.
+At the time of writing this is not available as an open source plug-in for Crossplane.

 ## Known Limitations